andreaordonselli/qgis2o.gis/README.md

 <h1>qgis2opengis</h1>
 <p>QGIS plugin to make <b>OpenGIS - open source webgis</b>, from your current QGIS project.
-It replicates as many aspects of the project as it can, including layers, styles (categorized, graduated and svg icon).
+It replicates as many aspects of the project as it can, including layers, styles (categorized, graduated and svg icon) and other.
 No server-side software required.

 Full version at https://opengis.it</p>

-This plugin was born as a branch of the qgis2web v.3.16.0 repository, for openlayers export only, and adds many improvements and features.

-Special thanks go to the creators of qgis2web: Tom Chadwin, Riccardo Klinger, Victor Olaya, Nyall Dawson and to all the users of github.com, stackoverflow.com and gis.stackexchange.com
+Improvements and new features listed at [releases](https://github.com/andreaordonselli/qgis2opengis/releases)

 <h2>Installation</h2>
 <ul>